The School of Computing’s Placements Team works hard to ensure that students are well prepared.

 Both our undergraduate and Master’s students have the opportunity to undertake a placement.
 For companies, placements are a good way to raise their profile and attract high-quality graduates to work with them.
 In addition, placements give you:

-- an opportunity to bring new ideas into the organisation, including those related to some of the latest technology
+opportunity to bring new ideas into the organisation, including those related to some of the

 Technical aptitude and attitude enables Kent students to quickly become productive members of staff.
 Placement students are a core part of our recruitment strategy and this has allowed us to expand rapidly and maintain exceptionally high standards.